tfiling/Base44-projects-prompts/recipe_ai/2 - Extended Features and Functionality.md

 **Version History & Restoration**
 - In the **Recipe History**, only the most recent version of each recipe is displayed.
 However, a user can open the **history pane** from a specific recipe page to see older versions in a collapsible structure.
-- The user cannot overwrite the “current” version with an older version; instead, they can **save** an older version to their library, which appears as a separate recipe entry.
+- The user cannot overwrite the “current” version with an older version; instead, they can **save** an older version to their library, which appears as a separate recipe entry in Saved Recipes library.

 **No Notifications on Version Creation**
 - The system does not show explicit notifications whenever a new version is created.
 This occurs silently each time an edit is submitted.